-The Urban Transports Community is organizing a workshop in the framework of the UNIMED General Assembly in Venice
+The Urban Transports Community is organizing a workshop in the framework of the UNIMED General Assembly in Venice.
+Locations will present its experience and solutions.

 Densely populated, economically very active and rich in natural and cultural heritage, Mediterranean coastal areas attracts masses of people to visit, study and work and their ports receive most of the goods and resources for the European market.
 Developing sustainable urban transports has therefore become crucial to improve the quality of life.